-Destination mentors play a very important role in helping your employees to get acclimated quickly during an employee relocation.
-In order to be most effective, your organization needs to carefully consider what type of mentor you wish to provide, and what kind of relationship he or she will have with the employee.
+Destination mentors play a very important role in helping your employees get acclimated quickly during a relocation.
+To develop a culture of mentoring, your organization needs to carefully consider what type of mentor you wish to provide and what kind of relationship he or she will have with the employee.

 A Natural Leader

-Leaders are characterized by many different traits.
-When it comes to selecting mentors for your employee relocation program, you will want leaders who are knowledgeable and experienced, but also open minded and willing to listen.
+Many different traits characterize leaders.
+When selecting mentors for your employee relocation program, you will want leaders who are knowledgeable and experienced but also open-minded and willing to listen.
 After all, the point of having a mentor is to help the relocating employees get comfortable, which means they must be able to voice their thoughts and concerns to their mentor.
 You will want people who can communicate clearly and effectively.
-Being calm and assertive is a positive quality for someone who is feeling displaced and unsure of their surroundings.
+Being calm and assertive is a positive quality for someone feeling displaced and unsure of their surroundings.

 Availability and Commitment

-Another important part of selecting mentors for your employee relocation program is finding people who have both the time to dedicate to this role.
-A mentor who is inaccessible will not help reduce the stress or fear related to the move.
+Another important part of selecting mentors for your employee relocation program is finding people who have the time and dedication to dedicate to this role.
+An inaccessible mentor will not help reduce the stress or fear related to the move.
 The mentors need to be able to commit to regular meetings and discussions about the employee’s progress in adjusting.

 Common Interests